Vibrant and Warm Destination

 Public TransportationHART serves Tampa and its immediate suburbs, including shopping malls and area attractions.
 Service also includes the TECO Line Streetcar System, which makes 11 stops along a 2.7-mile track between downtown Tampa and Ybor City.
 For HART bus and streetcar fares and schedules, phone (813) 254-4278.

 Immerse yourself in the Cuban culture of Ybor City : Learn about this district's historic cigar industry at Ybor Chamber Visitor Information Center (1600 E. 8th Ave.); take a walking tour offered by the Ybor City Museum State Park (1818 E. 9th Ave.); sample traditional café con leche and guava pastry for breakfast at La Tropicana Café (1822 E. 7th Ave.); and watch sensuous flamenco dancers while dining at the 100-year-old Columbia Restaurant (2117 E. 7th Ave).
-On weekends, live la vida loca (the crazy life) among thousands of club-hoppers along Seventh Avenue.
+For things to do this weekend, live la vida loca (the crazy life) among thousands of club-hoppers along Seventh Avenue.

 Take in the views at the Tampa Museum of Art (120 W. Gasparilla Plaza) on the waterfront of the Hillsborough River.
 The building itself is quite modern, wrapped in aluminum panels with LED lights peeking out of its perforations, while the view across the river features the University of Tampa's minarets.
 Inside, the view includes a wide range of styles such as Greek and Roman art dating as far back as 2300 B.C., contemporary photorealist oil paintings, photography from the 19th to 21st centuries and cutting-edge works by artists like Cindy Sherman.

-Under 13With hundreds of interactive exhibits on topics including space, physics and robotics, MOSI (Museum of Science & Industry) (4801 E. Fowler Ave.) has something that will pique your little one’s interest.
-They can immerse themselves in space at the planetarium and the simulated moon base, visit the butterfly garden and the carnivorous plant exhibit, and experience a film at the Florida Hospital IMAX Dome Theatre .
+Under 13With more than interactive exhibits on topics including space, physics and robotics, MOSI (Museum of Science & Industry) (4801 E. Fowler Ave.) has fun things for kids and adults alike.
+They can immerse themselves in space at the planetarium and the simulated moon base, and then tackle the ropes course.

 Children will have fun learning at the 17 themed areas and during the daily programs at Glazer Children’s Museum (110 W. Gasparilla Plaza).
 While here, kids can soar through the skies of New York, San Francisco and Tampa in a biplane, become a firefighter and drive a truck at the scaled-down fire station, and take the journey of a water droplet that evaporates into the sky and trickles back down into an aquifer.